tc39/proposal-record-tuple/README.md

 Defining a new keyword that is not already reserved is possible, but requires significant effort to validate that the new keyword will not likely break backwards compatibility.

-Using a reserved keyword makes this process easier, but is not a perfect solution, because there are no reserved keywords that match the "intent" of the feature, other than `const`.
+Using a reserved keyword makes this process easier, but it is not a perfect solution because there are no reserved keywords that match the "intent" of the feature, other than `const`.
 The `const` keyword is also tricky, because it describes a similar concept (variable reference immutability) while this proposal intends to add new immutable data structures.
-While immutability is the common thread between these two features, the features are orthogonal, and using `const` in both contexts would create hard-to-reason-about ambiguities.
+While immutability is the common thread between these two features, there has been significant community feedback that indicates that using `const` in both contexts is undesirable.

-Using the `#` character solves most of these problems.
-The `#` character can be safely used in this context without re-using an existing keyword or reserving a new keyword.
-Further, while `#` is already used to describe private fields in the [Class field declarations](https://github.com/tc39/proposal-class-fields) proposal, it is less ambiguous than re-using `const`, because they are completely orthogonal features (and contexts) with no relation in design or intent.

 ## How does this relate to the const keyword?